-Are you convinced your company would benefit from increased focus on conversion rate optimization (CRO), but the person with the power to make that happen somehow can’t see what you see?
+Are you convinced your company would benefit from an increased focus on conversion rate optimization (CRO), but the decision-maker at your brand somehow can’t see what you see?

 We can help.

-- 90 percent of those who responded say CRO is ‘crucial’ or ‘important’ to digital marketing strategy
+- 90% of those who responded say CRO is ‘crucial’ or ‘important’ to digital marketing strategy

-- 82 percent believe that concern about CRO within their company has grown in the past five years
+- 82% believe that concern about CRO within their company has grown in the past five years

-- 49 percent of marketing professionals believe optimizing conversion rates is one of the top three requirements for producing growth at their company
+- 49% of marketing professionals believe optimizing conversion rates is one of the top three requirements for producing growth at their company

 Here’s the problem with that data: if most marketers agree CRO is high-priority, then why do we keep getting inquiries from frustrated employees who want to know how they can convince the boss to invest more deeply in conversion rate optimization?

 In this article, let’s talk about what holds decision-makers back from embracing aggressive CRO tactics, why that hesitance is unwarranted, and how you can help your boss realize what you already know: CRO isn’t just a good idea; in today’s hyper-competitive environment, conversion rate optimization is essential.
 We’ll cover how to:

 - Draw the line between CRO and profit

 - Sell the boss on the value of CRO strategy in 7 steps

 - Use a free calculator to show potential ROI